nowells/resume/README.md

 20011 - 2013 — Ruby, Ruby on Rails, Clojure, Javascript, Backbone.js, MySQL, Cassandra, Chef, GIT, i18n

--   Architected the core time-series data system to replace an aging MySQL solution with a highly scalable service backed by Clojure, Cassandra and RabbitMQ
+-   Architected core time-series data system to replace an aging MySQL solution with a highly scalable service backed by Clojure, Cassandra and RabbitMQ
--   Established an Agile process to facilitate a rapid development and release cycle that significantly increased customer and company responsiveness and transition us from a release every few months, to multiple releases a week
+-   Established Agile process to facilitate rapid development and release cycle from a release every few months to multiple releases a week
--   Successfully designed, developed, and led the technical merger of our product with our acquired company over the course of two months in order to differentiate us at our largest industry trade show in an increasingly dense competitive landscape
+-   Successfully designed, developed, and led the technical merger of our product with an acquired company
--   Oversaw and negotiated a software staff increase as well as a company merger from five software developers to a fifteen member software development team consisting of QA, Design, DevOps, and Developers
+-   Oversaw and negotiated software staff increase as well as company merger from five software developers to a fifteen member software development team consisting of QA, Design, DevOps, and Developers
 -   Automated the internationalization (i18n) of the web application into Japanese, allowing for seamless extension to alternate languages

 **Key URLs:** [https://solarems.net](https://solarems.net) — [http://www.drakerenergy.com/](http://www.drakerenergy.com/)